duck-nukem/platform-rs/README.md

 - [ ] tie sessions to users in the DB?
 - [ ] pre-commit hooks
 - [ ] better i18n support (extract strings from .html)
-- [ ] establish repository pattern and concentrate SQL queries there
+- [x] establish repository pattern and concentrate SQL queries there
+- [x] 404 handler

 # Performance